-The Debentures were issued under the Trust Indenture (as hereinafter defined).
+The Debentures were issued under the Trust Indenture between Falcon, the Indenture Trustee and Computershare Trust Company of Canada dated June 30, 2009 entered into in connection with the Debenture Offering (the "Trust Indenture").
 Computershare Trust Company of Canada (the "Indenture Trustee") acts as trustee under the Trust Indenture.

 Debentures were issued in denominations of CDN\$1,000 and integral multiples thereof.
 The Debentures bear interest at an annual rate of 11% calculated and payable semi-annually in arrears on January 1 and July 1 in each year commencing January 1, 2010.
 Interest will be payable at 11% on overdue interest.
 On June 30, 2013 (the "Maturity Date") the outstanding principal amount of the Debentures, together with all accrued and unpaid interest will become due and payable.
 The Debentures are unsecured direct obligations of the Company and will not be secured by any mortgage, pledge, hypothec or other charge.
-In certain circumstances the Trust Indenture will restrict the Company from incurring additional indebtedness.
+In certain circumstances the Trust Indenture will restrict the Company from incurring additional indebtedness for borrowed money or from mortgaging, pledging or charging its property to secure any indebtedness.
 The Debentures are transferable subject to compliance with the Trust Indenture and all regulatory requirements.